Winter Plumbing Tips

 Preventing frozen pipes can be as simple as a little planning and installing foam insulation.
 Insulating foam sheaths are sold at most hardware stores in a variety of sizes and are easy to install.
 Make sure to insulate the entire length of pipe from the point where your home’s main water line emerges from the ground to the point where it enters the heated space of your home.
 You should also insulate any pipes that are outside the heated portion of your home, like those in attics, unheated basements and outdoor hose bibbs.
 If pipe insulation is not a DIY job for your home, call a licensed plumber.

 Your home is typically one of the biggest, most important purchases you can make - the result of a painstaking search that might have taken months or even years.
 Therefore, when it comes to home maintenance - from air conditioner repairs to plumbing maintenance - it only makes sense to hire someone who is qualified and will do the job well.
 Direct Energy offers the following tips for finding the right technician to make repairs to your prized possession:

-- Hire a technician from a well-known, reputable organization such as Direct Energy.
+- Hire a technician from a well-known, reputable organization.

 - Make sure the technician is licensed and insured.

 - Use a technician who will provide an upfront explanation of the entire repair process.

 - Ensure you have an itemized work order that shows exactly what is going to be done and how much it will cost - in advance!